 Mentors are typically from the same academic major and make adjusting to college life easier by offering guidance in academic areas, encouraging participation in college life, providing friendship, and disseminating information about the requirements of each individual’s academic major.
 Peer mentors offer the “inside scoop” on life at Cal U such as the location of classrooms, the best places to eat on and off campus, and important campus resources such as the library, math lab, writing center, etc. Not only do mentors help freshmen adjust to the first year of college, mentors also help students stay in school: Cal U freshmen with peer mentors move on to their 2nd year of college at a 10% higher rate than freshmen without mentors.

 The Peer Mentoring Program not only makes transitioning into University life a little easier, but it also yields life-long friendships.
 Former Mentor Tiffani Rossi and her Protégé Hillary Drumheller are prime examples of the lasting relationships that can result from the Peer Mentoring Program.
 Upon arrival at California University, Hillary already had a trusted source of information and support in her mentor, Tiffani.
 Both women currently work as Peer Mentor Coordinator (PMCs) within the Mentoring Office and still share a close bond that was developed over two years ago. http://youtu.be/AT9d-d2EilQ

 Midterm Grade Reports

 Fall 2012 midterm grades will be available to students in VIP (Vulcan Information Portal) beginning October 22.
 Once the grades are posted, students and their faculty advisors can use the information to begin planning for the remainder of this term for Spring 2013 Registration.
-Students with a midterm grade of C- or below are contacted by the Office of Student Retention and Success and offered assistance to help them get back on track.
+Students with a midterm grade of C- or below are contacted by the Office Academic Success and offered assistance to help them get back on track.